Teebusch/arworkshop/README.md

 - What are A-frame primitives?
 - make and modify primitives
   - example: box, sphere, plane, ...
+  - by default, we don't see the primitives!
+Why?
+Because we are standing in them.
+We need to change their position (or the camera position).
   - see [documentation](https://aframe.io/docs/1.0.0/introduction/html-and-primitives.html) for all primitives
   - change position, rotation, scale with `position="x y z"` `rotation="x y z"` `scale="x y z"`
   - understanding the A-Frame xzy coordinate system